No Data? No Problem: Synthesizing Security Graphs for Better Intrusion Detection

+\PP{Structural Evaluation.} Table \ref{tab:mmd_temporal_embedding} shows structural fidelity via MMD metrics. \Sys consistently achieves the lowest scores across all datasets and distributions (degree, orbit, edge/node labels), indicating superior alignment with real graph structures.
+Notably, on OpTC-H201 and OpTC-H501, \Sys reduces MMD scores by over an order of magnitude compared to baselines.
+While baseline models exhibit higher and less stable scores, \Sys’s performance underscores the necessity of a dedicated heterogeneous graph generation network for faithful structural synthesis beyond standalone LLM capabilities.

+\PP{Textual Evaluation.} We evaluated the textual quality of process and file nodes using GLEU and Distinct-1; network nodes were excluded as their IPv4-compliant numerical names are unsuitable for NLP metrics.
+As shown in Table \ref{tab:textual}, baselines struggle with OS entity naming (GLEU < 0.20), revealing a lack of domain-specific knowledge.
+Conversely, fine-tuned on real entity names, \Sys generates more accurate and realistic names. \Sys also outperforms baselines in Distinct-1 diversity, particularly in ClearScope-E5 and Theia-E5 where baselines produce monotonous names.
+This demonstrates \Sys's superior ability to capture the complex naming distributions of real-world operating systems.

-In our experiments, we used depth-first search to extract sequences from the graphs.
+\PP{Temporal Evaluation.} In our experiments, we used depth-first search to extract sequences from the graphs.
 Each sequence consisted of node types and edge types, e.g. \texttt{(process, clone, process, read, file)}.
-For LCS computation, we used a dynamic programming approach, and for DTW, we used the \texttt{dtw} library in Python.
-To compare synthetic graphs with the real graphs in the test set, we adopted a strategy similar to Algorithm~\ref{alg:text_evaluation} in Appendix~\ref{app:algo:text}: each sequence from the synthetic graph was compared with all sequences from the real graph, and the best match was recorded as its score.
-The overall graph score was then computed by aggregating the scores of all sequences in the synthetic graph.
-The results in Table \ref{tab:temporal_embed_metrics} show that \Sys achieves higher LCS scores and lower DTW values than the baselines across all four datasets, indicating its advantage in preserving temporal consistency.

-\PP{Graph Embedding Evaluation.} To evaluate the fidelity of synthetic graphs from an embedding perspective, we employ graph representation learning techniques to project both synthetic and real graphs into a shared vector space, and measure their similarity using cosine similarity.
-Specifically, we adopt two representative embedding methods: \textit{DeepWalk}~\cite{perozzi2014deepwalk} and \textit{Doc2Vec}~\cite{lau2016empirical}.

-\textit{DeepWalk} is a foundational algorithm in graph representation learning.
-It learns node embeddings by simulating truncated random walks on the graph and treating the resulting node sequences as sentences for a language modeling task.
-Given a graph $G$, we perform $N$ random walks of length $L$ starting from each node, generating a corpus $\mathcal{W} = \{w_1, w_2, \ldots, w_N\}$, where each $w_i$ is a walk sequence of node identifiers.
-These sequences are then used to train a Word2Vec model, producing node-level embeddings.
-The graph-level embedding $\mathbf{v}_{\text{deepwalk}}$ is computed as the mean of all node embeddings:
+Table \ref{tab:mmd_temporal_embedding} shows that across six datasets, \Sys achieves higher LCS scores and lower DTW values than the baselines in five datasets.
+In particular, for Cadets-E3, OpTC-H201, and OpTC-H501, \Sys attains LCS scores above 4.5, highlighting its effectiveness in maintaining temporal fidelity.